Lemonnycodes/Advanced-Data-Analysis-and-Predictive-Modeling/README.md

-## Project 2: Predictive Modeling for Drug Activity Using Dimensionality Reduction and Classifiers
+## Predictive Modeling for Drug Activity Using Dimensionality Reduction and Classifiers

 **Objective:**
 Evaluate the activity of a given drug compound efficiently, given a highly dimensional and imbalanced dataset, to facilitate the drug discovery process.